+Getting started with bird watching for children.
 It may be the neighborhood park, school or even your own backyard where your child’s passion for this new hobby may be ignited.
-Initially you can join your child and encourage his enthusiasm, as well as impart the confidence to venture independently later.
+Initially, you can join your child and encourage his enthusiasm, as well as impart the confidence to venture independently later.
 Gradually your child may be inspired to join your locality’s bird watching club or other such groups.

-- Listen to the bird calls and then identify birds according to their colour, shape and size, sparking off the curiosity and hewill want to know more about the birds
+- Listen to the bird calls and then identify birds according to their color, shape, and size, sparking off the curiosity and he will want to know more about the birds

 To get your child interested in birds, attracting them to your home may be a good idea.
 Give the birds an incentive to come to your home and in turn this would enable your child to be comfortable around them.